-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live activities oncampus and self-directed activities online.

 Normally available to elective, visiting or exchange students.
 Please note that any failures are redeemed during the August resit period, so you must ensure your availability.